abroniewski/IdleCompute-Data-Management-Architecture/README.md

 2. Pipeline takes advantage of HDFS file system and Parquet hybrid file format for storage and distribution efficiency
 3. Knowledge graphs are implemented to take advantage of relationship level queries for quality assurance measures

-### Next Steps
-1. Create a temporary hadoop cluster with different user machines acting as nodes in the cluster by scripting necessary hadoop changes.
-2. Implement error checking to ensure requested models can be run on datasets
-3. Implement use of metadata csv that accompanies dataset to provide dataset statistics
-4. Implement model parameter csv to be read for all predictive model parameters.
-5. Remove hard coding of some parameters of schedule (like IP address of nodes and workload %)
-6. Create recursive call for file partitioning for parallelization

 ## How the Data Pipeline Works

-The goal of this project is to develop a theoretical understanding of big data management architecture along with a practical implementation of design choices.

 ![Date Pipeline Overview](docs/DataPipeline.jpg)